-- providing a high-cost housing payment funded by State and Territory Governments for eligible tenants, such as those with a demonstrated need to live in a high-rent area - delivering the high-cost housing payment to the tenant in a way that would enable it to be used in either the social or private rental markets - offering existing tenants in social housing an option between continuing to pay rent set at a proportion of their income for up to ten years, or electing to move to the new assistance model - charging market rents for tenants in social housing.
+- providing a high-cost housing payment funded by State and Territory Governments for eliqible tenants, such as those with a demonstrated need to live in a high-rent area - delivering the high-cost housing payment to the tenant in a way that would enable it to be used in either the social or private rental markets - offering existing tenants in social housing an option between continuing to pay rent set at a proportion of their income for up to ten years, or electing to move to the new assistance model - charging market rents for tenants in social housing.

-Shelter acknowledges that there is different rent setting for tenants in social housing with income based rents, and those in the private rental market who pay market based rents.
-This is fundamental to the provision by government and other providers of social housing, its point is to achieve greater affordability with security of tenure.
+National Shelter does not support this recommendation.
+National Shelter acknowledges that there is different rent setting for tenants in social housing with income based rents, and those in the private rental market who pay market based rents that is fundamental to the provision by governments and other providers of social housing to achieve greater affordability and security of tenure.

-Whilst there may be some merit in moving to market-based rents to improve transparency, the proposed approach is overly simplistic and fails to consider current rent setting obligations (i.e. the 75% rent cap applicable to community housing) or the different circumstances faced by different household types (including pensioners, people with disabilities, young people, single parents).
-More sophisticated investigation and modelling is needed to test the efficacy and likely impacts of the recommendations.
-This should include a full cost disclosure, with alternative options evaluated and reported.
+Moving to market-based rents may improve transparency however, the proposed approach is overly simplistic and fails to consider current rent setting obligations (i.e. the 75% rent cap applicable to community housing) or the different circumstances faced by different household types (including pensioners, people with disabilities, young people, single parents).
+More sophisticated investigation and modelling is needed to test the efficacy and likely impacts of the recommendations including a full cost disclosure, with alternative options evaluated and reported.
+We also note the following:

-We also note:

-- The Commission doesn't take into consideration the very high levels of stress and low-quality options in the private market for vulnerable people and people on low incomes and fails to understand social housing in the context of the overall housing market. - The NSW Independent Pricing and Regulatory Tribunal (IPART) Review of Rent Models for Social and Affordable Housing, April 2017, found that an income based rent contribution is the best option to keep rents affordable for tenants and general consensus among social researchers and stakeholders is that calculating tenant rent contribution as a percentage of household income is the best way to ensure affordability. - IPART consider the best option to place social housing in a financially sustainable position is for government to fund the gap between the tenants' contribution and the efficient cost of providing social housing through explicit subsidies to the housing providers. - IPART consider the variation in the level of the subsidy by location is an appropriate way to facilitate socio-economically diverse communities.
+- The Productivity Commission does not take into consideration the very high levels of housing stress and low-quality options in the private market for vulnerable people and people living on low incomes and fails to understand social housing in the context of the overall housing market. - The New South Wales Independent Pricing and Regulatory Tribunal (IPART) Review of Rent Models for Social and Affordable Housing, 2017, found that an income based rent contribution is the best option to keep rents affordable for tenants and general consensus among social researchers and stakeholders is that calculating tenant rent contribution as a percentage of household income is the best way to ensure affordability. - IPART consider the best option to place social housing in a financially sustainable position is for governments to fund the gap between the tenants' contribution and the efficient cost of providing social housing through explicit subsidies to social housing providers. - IPART consider the variation in the level of the subsidy by location is an appropriate way to facilitate socio-economically diverse communities.
 If a fixed subsidy or a lowest (financial) cost subsidy model were pursued, it would result in social housing only being located in lowest cost areas, leading to concentrations of disadvantage that have a high social cost.
-National Shelter has concern that market based rents may push tenants to re-locate to cheaper locations, impacting on affordable living, as opposed to tenants having access to inclusive and diverse housing properties across metropolitan and regional areas.
+National Shelter is concerned that market based rents may push tenants to re-locate to cheaper locations, impacting on affordable living, as opposed to tenants having access to inclusive and diverse housing properties across metropolitan and regional areas.